IlexisTheMadcat/MWSRam-Outdated/README.md

 ## Want a new look just for the occasion?
 Let me suit you up.

 ### Introduction
-With this bot, roleplay doesn't have to be played with a gamerpicture intended for work or other communities.\
+With this bot, roleplay doesn't have to be played with a profile picture intended for work or other communities.\
 You can change your avatar with one line of a command and your future messages will transform into your new avatar.

 **Starter Commands**